anhautomation/hololab-technical-challenge/hololab-chatbot-llm/README.md

-# Persona Chatbot LLM
+# Persona-based LLM Chatbot System

-This project is a working demo for **Task 2 – Programming Skills** of the Hololab technical challenge.

-The purpose of this demo is to show the ability to:
+This project presents a **persona-based LLM chatbot system** designed with clear responsibility boundaries, extensibility, and safe interaction patterns.

+## Problem Scope

+The system allows users to define a chatbot persona and ensures that:

-- Build a configurable chatbot
+- The chatbot consistently stays in character
-- Enforce persona, tone, and knowledge boundaries
-- Deliver a clean and testable frontend–backend flow

-This is a demo project for evaluation only.

----

-## What the Demo Does
+- Responses follow the configured tone and personality
+- Answers are restricted to explicitly defined knowledge
+- Missing or out-of-scope information is handled safely
+- Core application logic remains independent from any specific LLM provider

+## System Capabilities

-The application allows users to:
+The application enables users to:

 1. Create a chatbot persona with:
    - Name
    - Occupation
-   - Bio
+   - Background / bio
-   - Style / tone
+   - Communication style / tone
-   - Allowed knowledge
+   - Allowed knowledge scope

-2. Chat with the created persona.
+2. Interact with the chatbot through a web interface

-3. Verify that the chatbot:
+3. Verify persona consistency and knowledge boundary enforcement

-   - Stays in character
+## Architectural Intent

+This system is structured with production-oriented thinking:

+- Persona configuration is treated as structured input, not hardcoded prompts
+- Prompt construction and LLM interaction are encapsulated behind a provider interface
-   - Uses only allowed knowledge
+- The backend enforces persona and knowledge constraints
-   - Clearly refuses or defers when information is missing

----
+- The frontend remains a thin interaction layer

+These boundaries allow future scaling and provider substitution.

+## High-level Architecture

+The system is organized around clear responsibility and trust boundaries:

+- The frontend is responsible only for persona configuration and user interaction
+- The backend owns persona validation, prompt construction, and response enforcement
+- LLM providers are accessed through a pluggable interface and are treated as untrusted execution components

+All behavioral guarantees — persona consistency, tone adherence, and knowledge boundaries — are enforced by the backend before and after LLM execution.

 ## Project Structure

 hololab-core-system
-Go backend (REST API, persona logic, LLM adapter)
+Go backend (persona logic, LLM orchestration, REST API)

 hololab-persona-chatbot
-Vue 3 frontend (UI for creating bots and chatting)
+Vue 3 frontend (persona management and chat interface)

----
+The backend is responsible for behavior enforcement, while the frontend focuses on usability and clarity.

-## LLM Behavior
+## LLM Integration Strategy

-The demo supports two modes:
+The system supports two interchangeable execution modes.

+### Internal Mock Mode

 LLM_MODE = mock

-Uses an internal mock LLM to validate persona logic and scope enforcement.
+- Uses an internal mock LLM implementation
+- Provides deterministic and auditable behavior
+- Validates persona logic and prompt boundaries
+- Suitable for evaluation without external dependencies

+### External LLM Mode

 LLM_MODE = openai_compat

-Uses a real OpenAI-compatible API when configured.
+- Uses an OpenAI-compatible API

-No application logic changes are required to switch modes.

----
+- Requires no changes in application logic
+- Demonstrates clean separation between system behavior and AI providers

 ## Running Locally